deltachat/deltachat-pages/tr/help.md

 the (anyway encrypted) messages may take longer to get deleted from their server.

-### What happens if I turn on "Delete old messages from device"? {#delold}
+### What happens if I turn on "Delete Messages from Device"? {#delold}

-- If you want to save storage on your device, you can choose to delete old messages automatically.
+If you want to save storage on your device, you can choose to delete old messages automatically.

-- To turn it on, go to "delete old messages from device" in the "Chats & Media" settings.
+To turn it on, go to **Settings → Chats → Delete Message from Device**.
 You can set a timeframe between "after an hour" and "after a year";
 this way, *all* messages will be deleted from your device as soon as they are older than that.

 ### How can I delete my chat profile? {#remove-account}